nmilford/outbrain-on-octopress/README.md

 ## Outbrain Setup:

 You will first want to go to [setup an Outbrain account](https://my.outbrain.com/register).
 This allows you to view detailed reports and change some advanced settings.
+This is not mandatory but it gives you some control of the widget.

+Additionally, if you have claimed your blog on a previous platform (i.e you are migrating to Octopress from elsewhere) then you do not need to 'claim' your blog again and can skip this.

-Once registered, in your Dashboard:
+Once registered with Outbrain, in your Dashboard:
 * Choose Manage Blogs.
 * Then choose Add Blog.
 * Under Install Widget, select yes.